ess-dive-community/essdive-uas/instructions.md

-# Reporting format for Unoccupied Aerial System (UAS) data and metadata instructions (beta)
+# Reporting format for Unoccupied Aerial System (UAS) data and metadata instructions

 A data package containing UAS data should include the following: